riya-rjha/OOPs-Java/Basics/Fundamental Concepts.md

 ### final keyword

 **final** keyword cannot be changed.
 It is immutable.
 The final method cannot be overridden and final classes cannot be subclassed, or inherited.

+**Note:** The dot operator (.) binds the the reference to the instance variable or method, allowing access to static & non-static methods.